-- Because of the ‘no win, no fee’ culture we now live in, it has never been easier for people to bring claims for compensation against businesses.
+- The ‘no win, no fee’ culture means that it was never been easier for people to bring claims for compensation against businesses.
 This essentially means that people may be more likely to take a stab at making a claim for compensation even if their chances are slim, because the cost to them will be minimal.

 - Many companies and organisations will also insist on their suppliers having public liability cover in place.

 - Anyone you employ could be the cause of a public liability claim being brought against your business, so there are more than just your own actions to consider.

 Winner 8 years running

 Get a public liability insurance quote online

 - Immediate coverage and documentation

 - No admin fees if you amend your policy

 Need more help?
 Speak to our UK-based experts.
 Call us on 0800 2800 351